saitoha/libsixel/README.md

                              burkes   -> Burkes' method -f FINDTYPE, --find-largest=FINDTYPE
                            choose method for finding the largest
-                           dimention of median cut boxes for
+                           dimension of median cut boxes for
                            splitting, make sense only when -p
                            option (color reduction) is
                            specified